nanaones/icon-blackjack-sample-web/README.md

 # Dive-into-ICON-3-DApp

 ## Prerequisite
-**If you didn't attend the first workshop 'Dive into ICON - Tools' and second workshop 'Dive into ICON - SCORE', we strongly recommend you to finish the step-by-step quickstart guide below before you attend the second workshop.
+**If you didn't attend the first workshop 'Dive into ICON - Tools' and the second workshop 'Dive into ICON - SCORE', we strongly recommend you to finish the step-by-step quickstart guide below before you attend this workshop.
 Don't worry, it won't take long.**

 #### Quickstart part 1.
 Helloworld on local emulated environment
 - [English Guide](https://www.icondev.io/docs/part-1-helloworld-on-local-emulated-environment)